Facebook to launch satellite to expand Internet access in Africa

-Facebook Inc said it would launch a satellite in partnership with France's Eutelsat Communications to bring Internet access to large parts of sub-Saharan Africa.
+Facebook Inc (FB.O) said it would launch a satellite in partnership with France's Eutelsat Communications (ETL.PA) to bring Internet access to large parts of sub-Saharan Africa.

 The satellite, part of Facebook's Internet.org platform to expand internet access mainly via mobile phones, is under construction and will be launched in 2016, the companies said on Monday. (on.fb.me/1JPiTZC)